bibbca/SimpleQueue/README.md

 - Create some sort of storage for the names array.
 - Create seperate management page.
 - Remove completion capability from main page.
+- Enable multiple clients to view the page simultaneously.